SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations

 To address the above limitations, we present \textbf{SCAIL}, a framework that revisits two core technical bottlenecks: (1) how to build a pose representation that effectively bridges driving and generated videos with \textbf{unambiguous and accurate motion encoding}, and (2) how to inject pose control in a way that enables the model to \textbf{capture spatio-temporal motion structures}.
-First, for motion representation, prior works~\cite{AnimateAnyone, MimicMotion, Stableanimator, Unianimate-dit, VACE, Wan-Animate} typically rely on 2D skeletons (extracted from DWPose~\cite{DWPose}, ViTPose~\cite{ViTPose}, \textit{etc.}), which suffer from noisy predictions in complex motions and cannot encode occlusion.
-Some recent methods~\cite{champ, Vividpose} adopt SMPL-based~\cite{SMPL} controls, which offer strong 3D human priors but have limited augmentation flexibility and cause identity leakage due to person-specific shape parameters.
-To address these issues, we propose a novel 3D pose representation.
-Specifically, we connect estimated 3D human keypoints according to skeletal topology and represent bones as spatial cylinders.
-The resulting 3D skeleton is rasterized to obtain 2D motion guidance signals.
-Building on this representation, we further design pose augmentation and retargeting strategies, enabling seamless scaling across diverse characters and scenarios.
-Second, regarding pose injection, a common approach in diffusion transformer (DiT)~\cite{DiT} model is to concatenate conditions channel-wise~\cite{realis-dance, Wan-Animate}.
-However, this only provides local motion cues without capturing global motion dependencies.
-To overcome this, we propose a full-context pose injection mechanism within a DiT-based architecture.
+We propose a novel 3D pose representation that rasterizes bones as spatial cylinders into the pixel plane, such representation can be augmented and retargeted to enable seamless controlling across diverse characters and scenarios.
+To prevent model from following local motion cues as a shortcut, we propose a full-context pose injection mechanism within a DiT~\cite{DiT}-based architecture.
 This design allows the model to attend to the entire pose sequence when generating each frame, enabling it to reason about motion context across time, and better capture high-level motion semantics.
-As a result, our method supports robust motion transfer across diverse body types and visual domains.

-To achieve studio-level generation quality, we build a data curation pipeline ensuring both diversity and fidelity.
-Our pipeline integrates multi-domain sources covering various character types and motion styles.
-During curation, automatic filtering removes low-quality clips based on human presence and clarity, and motion-based metrics are further computed to identify motion-rich samples.
-A final manual stage further selects a finetuning set of superior quality.